LiangcaiSu/STEM/README.md

                   Xihua Chen and
                   Jie Jiang},
-  title        = {{STEM:} Unleashing the Power of Embeddings for Multi-task Recommendation}, journal={Proceedings of the 38-th AAAI Conference on Artificial Intelligence (AAAA 2024)}
+  title        = {{STEM:} Unleashing the Power of Embeddings for Multi-task Recommendation}, journal={Proceedings of the 38-th AAAI Conference on Artificial Intelligence (AAAI 2024)}
   year         = {2024},
 }
 ```